Thread Medical | Note editing & Note inbox redesign

 While awaiting pilot user interviews, I collaborated with the team to compile a research plan and draft a guideline for conducting in-depth interviews to make sure the research goals are clear with our limited timeframe, while also seeking resources to better understand how AI conversation recognition works.

-Key pain points and feature gaps were identified through user interviews
+Key pain points and feature gaps identified through user interviews

-Key pain points and feature gaps were identified through user interviews
+Key pain points and feature gaps identified through user interviews

 📝 Lack of editability causes trust issues